Sublinear Random Access Generators for Preferential Attachment Graphs: The Pointers Tree

-\subparagraph*{Notations.} We say that $j$ is \emph{exposed} if $u(j)\neq \mathsf{nil}$ (initially all pointers $u(j)$ are set to $\mathsf{nil}$).
-We denote the set of all exposed vertices by $F$.
-We say that $j$ is \emph{directly} exposed if $u(j)$ was set during a call to $\nuct(i,\cdot,\cdot)$.
-We say that $j$ is \emph{indirectly} exposed if $u(j)$ was determined during a call to $\up(j)$. \LongVersionEnd As a result of answering and processing \nuct\ and \up\ queries, the on-the-fly generator commits to various decisions (e.g., prefixes of adjacency lists).
-These commitments include edges but also non-edges (i.e., vertices that can no longer serve as $u(j)$ for a certain $j$).
-For a node $i$, $\front(i)$ denotes the largest value (node) $k \in [1,n+1]$ such that $k$ was returned by a $\nuct(i,\cdot,\cdot)$ query, and $\nil$ if no such returned value exists.
-Observe that $\front(i)=k$ implies that (1) $u(k)=i$; and (2) we know already for each node $j \in [j+1,k-1]$ if $u(j)=i$ or not.
-We denote - roughly speaking - the set of vertices that cannot serve as $u$-parents of $j$ by $\nf(j)$, the nodes that can still be $u$-parents of $j$ by $\potenf(j)$, and their number by $\varphi(j)=|\potenf(j)|$.
-The formal definitions are: \LongVersion \footnote{To simplify the definition of the more efficient generator, defined in the sequel, we define $\nf(j)$ and $\potenf(j)$ as above even when $j$ is exposed.
-Thus, it might be the case that $u(j) \in \nf(j)$ (although $u(j)$ {\em is} the u-parent of $j$).} \LongVersionEnd
+We say that $j$ is \emph{exposed} if $u(j)\neq \mathsf{nil}$ (initially all pointers $u(j)$ are set to $\mathsf{nil}$).
+We denote the set of all exposed vertices by $F$. \LongVersionEnd As a result of answering and processing \nuct\ and \up\ queries, the on-the-fly generator commits to various decisions (e.g., prefixes of adjacency lists).
+These commitments include edges but also non-edges (i.e., vertices that can no longer serve as $u(j)$ for a certain $j$). {Therefore each query may change the state of the generator.
+Note that the answers of the generator to queries depend on its state, thus, the queries $\up$ and $\nuct$ are also a function of this state (which is not given as a parameter).